h2oai/h2o-2/h2o-docs/source/tutorial/kmeans.rst

 #.
 Once  data are parsed a horizontal menu will appear at the top
    of the screen reading "Build model using ... ".
-Select K Means here, or go to the drop down menu Model and select K-Means there.
+Select K Means here, or go to the drop down menu **Model** and select K-Means.

 #.
 In the field for Source Key enter the .hex key associated with the